Kong/kongponents/docs/components/button.md

 This slot will be removed in beta stage of v9 release.
 :::

 KButton supports using an icon either before the text or without text.
-If you are using the slot you must maintain the icon color yourself when the button is enabled or disabled.
+If you are using the KIcon component you must maintain the icon color yourself when the button is enabled or disabled.

+Using only this slot without the default slot will make button square (left and right padding = top and bottom).

 <div class="spacing-container">
   <KButton appearance="secondary">